-A written warning is issued when a delegated decision-maker or inspector finds that non-compliance has occurred and determines that the regulated party responsible should be given a warning by way of a written letter.
-Unlike an inspection summary advisory, the written warning does include commentary with respect to possible

-What are some examples of C&E tools?
+A written warning is issued when an inspector (or delegated decision-maker) finds that noncompliance has occurred and determines that the regulated party responsible should be given a warning by way of a written letter.
+Unlike an inspection summary advisory, the written warning does include commentary with respect to possible What are some examples of C&E tools?
 C&E tools include a variety of actions including:

 - inspection summary advisory

 - written warning

 - violation ticket

 - order

-- administrative action (e.g., licence

-suspension or cancellation)
+- administrative action (e.g., licence suspension or cancellation)

 - report to Crown counsel for possible court proceedings

 consequences of further enforcement actions if the non-compliance is not addressed.
-A written warning can be issued for any non-compliance for which a violation ticket could be issued instead.
+A written warning can be issued for any non-compliance for which a violation ticket could be also issued.
 However, there is no monetary fine associated with a written warning.